What is an Enterprise Information System for Industrial Automation?

 What are the most common Tier 1 Historians?

 To answer this question with a degree of accuracy, we first need to add context around the scope of the question to be answered.
-An enterprise may manage a handful of points and make use of one of the myriad of Tier 2 Industrial Historians (eg Wonderware Historian, Apen InforPlus.21, GE Proficy Historian) to manage an asset or group of assets cost effectively.
+An enterprise may manage a handful of points and make use of any Industrial plant historian available in the market (eg Wonderware Historian, Aspen InforPlus.21, GE Proficy) to manage an asset or group of assets cost effectively.
 If the scope of the system is small and time series data is of little or no concern, then any relational database could be used.
-There is much hype around SQL/Cloud ready IoT devices that can be easily hooked up and produce results for a dime.
+There is much hype around SQL/Cloud ready IoT devices that can be easily hooked up and produce suitable results for a very low cost.
 This is not what we are discussing here and is not a scalable solution.
 To qualify the answer, let’s restrict the scope of the Tier 1 historian to greater than 1,000,000 points (or tags).
 Taking this position reduces the options to OSIsoft PI https://www.osisoft.com/pi-system/ and Aveva eDNA (Formally Instep Software) https://sw.aveva.com/monitor-and-control/industrial-information-management/enterprise-historian.
 This single qualification will rule out other important factors like the data acquisition rate which impacts on speed of storage and the cost of managing the data payload.
 It is interesting to note, that other Automation Vendors have been required to implement the above products when project specifications imposed by customers have outlined performance and speed requirements that only Tier 1 Historians can match.
 So, it seems based on the experience of those with very large systems, its PI or eDNA if you are trying to keep things simple.

 Can SQL or a relational database be used as an Enterprise Historian?